spdx/spdx-spec/chapters/review-information-deprecated.md

 This field has been deprecated since SPDX 2.0.

-**Description**
+### 13.2.1 Description

 Identify when the review was done.
 This shall be specified according to the combined date and time in the UTC format, as specified in the ISO 8601 standard.

-**Intent**

-Here, the `ReviewDate` can serve as a verification as to when the actual review was done.

-**Metadata**

 The metadata for the review date field is shown in Table 77.

 Table 77 — Metadata for the review date field